Christi1992/Physical_design/README.md

 Now we need to look into the layout of the floorplan def, for which we need magic tool

-Execute the below command to open magic magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130Alibs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def def read picorv32a.floorplan.def &
+Execute the below command to open magic:
+* magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130Alibs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def def read picorv32a.floorplan.def &

 Below is the correspoding screenshot attached.